 To guarantee optimal performance from the odour-neutralising activated charcoal filter, we always recommend the automatic after-run function.
 This runs for 20 minutes and adjusts itself automatically as soon as the ventilation is turned off.
 Basically, you should ensure that there is sufficient ventilation (e.g. an open window) when cooking in recirculation mode.

-Questions about cooktops
+Questions about cooktops and accessories

 BORA cooktop extractors are only available in combination with BORA cooktops and vice-versa.

 In the case of BORA Classic, X Pure, Pure and Basic, this is not possible.
 In the case of BORA Professional, the cooktops can be ordered and operated independently from the cooktop extractor.

 The cooktops are developed together with the extractors.
 Alongside optimum functionality, their dimensions make optimum installation conditions possible (cooktop extractor + cooktops).